AdithyaSrivastava01/AdithyaSrivastava01/README.md

 About Me

--🎓 pursuing Master's in Computer Engineering at the University of Southern California
+-🎓 I'm pursuing Master's in Computer Science at the University of Southern California

 -🔭 I’m currently working on Generative AI and Agentic AI projects